-- ProActiv EXPERT with Vitamin D. Our new spread contains 2μg of added vitamin D per serving (10g), a fifth of your recommended daily intake.
+- ProActiv Spreads with Vitamin D. Flora ProActiv Spreads contain 0.75μg of vitamin D per serving (10g), 15% of your recommended daily intake.
 Creamy and very spreadable, it’s delicious on sandwiches and melted over veg – making this an easy way to get more vitamin D into your diet.

 - Egg yolks.
 One large egg yolk (17g) contains 0.925μg of vitamin D.

 - Salmon.
 One salmon fillet (85g) provides 4μg of vitamin D.